frankmarazita/frankmarazita.github.io/_posts/2024-07-11-how-i-take-notes-with-obsidian.md

 **The Dump Note**

 A key element of my note-taking system is what I call the "Dump Note."
 This is essentially a catch-all note located at the root of my Obsidian vault.
-Its primary purpose is to serve as a dumping ground for tasks and thoughts that are yet to be organized.
+Its primary purpose is to serve as a dumping ground for tasks and thoughts that are yet to be organized as well as any idea capture.
 Whenever I come across something I need to remember or jot down quickly, especially on my mobile app, it goes straight into the Dump Note.
 This method ensures that no idea or task is lost, and I can sort through them later when I have the time to organize everything properly.
 Everything has a place, but you don't always have time to put it in its place.
 This note is always pinned as a tab on all my devices.

 What is also really awesome about Obsidian on mobile is that I can share to the Dump Note.
 This means that if I come across something that I want to remember, I can share it to the Dump Note directly and it will be there for me to sort through later.